Return to site

-I can now make many different dinner dishes, like a Spanish vegetarian paella, Asian noodle vegetable stir fry, Mexican bean nachos with guacamole and salsa, Thai coconut curry, Moroccan corn and coriander pilaf, Japanese wasabi mash with tofu steaks and braised broccoli and green beans, as well as three different Italian pastas, namely mushroom and chickpea tagliatelle, lentil tomato bolognese, and four-cheese macaroni.
+At this point, I am confident making many different meals, like a Spanish vegetarian paella, Asian noodle vegetable stir-fry, Mexican bean nachos with guacamole and salsa, Thai coconut curry, Indian brinjal biryani, Moroccan corn and coriander pilaf, Japanese wasabi mash with tofu steaks and braised broccoli and green beans, as well as three different Italian pastas, namely mushroom and chickpea tagliatelle, lentil tomato bolognese, and four-cheese macaroni.
 For dessert, I can create almost any variation of chia pudding and also three varieties of strudel, i.e. sweet potato, pear, and apple, which I add to custard instead of pastry.
-At this point, I can make a different two-course meal for each day if I like, although one dish lasts up to three to four servings, and therefore I tend to cook once or twice a week at most.
+I can make a different dish every day, but because one meal lasts up to three to four servings, I tend to cook once or twice a week at most.
 I truly have progressed, and my family and friends are astonished because I couldn't and didn't cook much before.
-I think that working from home has also enabled me to have the extra time to make use of my kitchen, as before I would leave early and get home too late to bother to cook.
+I think that working from home has also enabled me to have the extra time to make use of my kitchen, as before I would leave early and get home too late to be bothered to cook.

-Recently, I've wanted to add to my two favourite smoothies, green and gold, and as we enter the colder months, I wanted a comforting and immune-boosting one to add to the list.
+Recently, I've wanted to add to my two favourite smoothies, green and gold, and as we enter the colder months, I wanted to create a comforting and immune-boosting one to add to the list.

 With this in mind, here is the recipe for the perfect pink drink: